Time Traveler’s Guide to Celiac Disease

 “...a kind of chronic indigestion which is met with in persons of all ages.”

 He noted symptoms of wasting, weakness, and pallor would take precedence over the bowel issues.
-He also noted management of food was important, and errors in management might be the cause of the symptoms.
+He also stated that food management was necessary, and errors in direction might cause the symptoms.

 “...But if the patient can be cured at all, it must be by means of diet”, Gee stated.